getdozer/dozer-samples/usecases/react/README.md

         - start
 ```

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`
+## Setup and Running the Project

+1. Navigate to the `usecases/pg-flights` directory in your terminal:

+    ```bash
+    cd ../pg-flights
+    ```

+2. Run the following command to execute Dozer with the provided `dozer-config.yaml` configuration:

+    ```bash
+    dozer -c dozer-config.yaml
+    ```

+3. Once the Dozer process is running successfully, you can proceed to start the React app.

+4. Navigate back to this directory

-Runs the app in the development mode.\
+5. Run the following command to start the React app in development mode:

+    ```bash
+    yarn start
+    ```

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+6. Open your browser and visit [http://localhost:3000](http://localhost:3000) to view the React app.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+7. As you make changes to the project code, the page will automatically reload to reflect those changes.
+Any lint errors will also be displayed in the console.

+## Data Sources and Endpoints

+The project utilizes various data sources and endpoints defined in the `dozer-config.yaml` file.
+These include:

+- `tickets`: Endpoint for booking tickets.
+- `flights`: Endpoint for flight information.
+- `airports`: Endpoint for airport details.
+- `airports_flights_schema`: Endpoint for airport and flight schema.
+- `ticket_flights`: Endpoint for ticket-flight associations.
+- `airports_count`: Endpoint for counting airports and their coordinates.
+- `departures_count`: Endpoint for counting flight departures.

+You can access these endpoints in your React app to display relevant information.

+Remember to keep the `dozer-config.yaml` file and the project directory structure consistent to ensure proper functionality.